 (just a little) for its own service to transition "offline" to "online".

-#6 Updated by Rich Lowe over 5 years ago
+#6 Updated by Rich Lowe about 7 years ago

 I'm pretty sure NFS works because it contains no explicit check that its service is online in its own mount path, so it will succeed assuming the meat of nfs/client is running.

 I still think that the check of smb/client in the smbfs mount* is crap, or at least something which would be better as a warning.
 It's the only thing causing this "wait a while and hope" approach to be necessary.

-#7 Updated by Gordon Ross over 5 years ago
+#7 Updated by Gordon Ross about 7 years ago